Sort The Court Strategy.Hub

 • Identity is questionable despite valid paperwork

-• Photo mismatch requires stronger confirmation
+• A photo mismatch requires stronger confirmation

 Jorji Costava presenting a crude fake Cobrastan passport at the border checkpoint in Papers Please, a classic funny moment.
 Fig 3.
 Don’t let friendly faces fool you—Jorji’s “passport” is a guaranteed citation.

-Advanced Route: EZIC Resistance (Optional Depth)
+Advanced Route: EZIC Resistance Ending Path

 For repeat playthroughs, the EZIC resistance path adds a second strategic layer:

-• Specific individuals must be helped or sabotaged
+• Specific individuals must be helped or sabotaged.

-• Tasks often conflict with safe, compliant play
+• Tasks often conflict with safe, compliant play.

-• Long-term outcomes depend on cumulative cooperation
+• Long-term outcomes depend on cumulative cooperation.

 Endings & Replayability